getodk/docs/collect-forms.rst

 Loading form media
 ~~~~~~~~~~~~~~~~~~~~~

-If a form :ref:`includes images or other media <including-images-as-choices>`, those files have to be loaded to the device along with the form.
+If a form :ref:`includes images or other media <image-options>`, those files have to be loaded to the device along with the form.

 Media files should be placed in a folder labeled :file:`{form-name}-media`.